Skip to main content

 a.
 Only cardholders with a continuing need to use the GPC will retain their card and appointment.
 At least 60 calendar days prior to reassignment, separation, or retirement, the CH or BO should notify the A/OPC of their change in status and begin to transition their duties and files over to another appointed organization representative.
 The BO must advise the Level 4 A/OPC when a CH no longer has a continuing need to use the card or when the CH transfers to other duties or organizations, retires, or leaves Government service.

 b.
-The Level 4 A/OPC will terminate the CH’s or BO’s appointment in JAM and close the account in the servicing bank.
-The physical card must be destroyed, and its destruction must be confirmed in writing.
-When a cardholder account is terminated or closed, the cardholder will surrender the GPC and submit the account documentation to the BO.
-The BO will perform an in-depth surveillance of the cardholder’s records within 30 calendar days of termination or closure.
+The Level 4 A/OPC will terminate the CH’s or BO’s appointment in JAM, close the account in the servicing bank, and remove the User ID.
+The physical card must be destroyed.
+When a CH account is terminated or closed, the CH will surrender the GPC and submit the account documentation to the BO.

 d.
 Military and civilian out-processing checklists must include a mandatory A/OPC sign-off for BOs and CHs.